 As far as recent inventions go, the advantages of 3D printing make it one of the most promising technologies.
-Through creating layers, 3D printing opens a whole new way in which products are created and it offers a lot of advantages compared to the usual traditional manufacturing methods.
-In the main, the advantages of 3D printing are that it reduces the time in which it takes to get a product manufactured, and that it removes constraints that are often experienced through the usual traditional manufacturing methods.
+The additive technology is one of the biggest advantages of 3D printing, it opens a whole new way in which product are created and it offers a lot of advantages compared to the traditional manufacturing methods.

 There are many different types of 3D printing technologies available, but the benefits of 3D printing discussed here are applicable to the whole industry.
 Through fast design, high levels of accuracy and the ability to make informed decisions, the following 3D printing advantages make this technology a real prospect for businesses but also highlight its importance in future production techniques.

 For any business, costs reduction is important and one of the advantages of 3D printing is that it will help to bring those costs down.
 Manufacturing costs are split into three different categories known as: machine operation costs, labor costs and material costs.

 Machine operation costs play a very small part in the overall cost of the manufacturing process.
 While the energy required to create parts in an industrial environment can be high, the ability to develop and create complex parts and products in one step creates an increased level of efficiency and saves on time.
 Therefore, the cost of running the machines is offset by the savings made during the manufacturing process.